 In 2012, School of Medicine Dean Jerry Strauss asked Dr. Kuzel to assume the Chair of a second Department – Epidemiology and Community Health – with a goal of merging the two Departments.
 The combined faculty chose the new Department name of Family Medicine and Population Health and established a Division of Epidemiology.
 Achieving improved health status of a population and reduction of healthcare expenditures requires attention to public health issues as well as access to excellent primary care - an academic unit that has expertise in both areas can field educational, clinical, and research programs that demonstrate the synergy of integrating public health and primary care and can serve as a national leader in this area.

-The Division provides the faculty for the Master of Public Health and Epidemiology PhD programs, and collectively our have an active research portfolio with a general interest in social determinants of health; specific areas of expertise include Genetic Epidemiology, Traumatic Brain Injury, and Maternal and Child Health.
+For over ten years within the Department of Family Medicine and Population Health, the Division of Epidemiology provided the faculty for the Master of Public Health and Epidemiology PhD programs, and collectively our faculty members had an active research portfolio with a general interest in social determinants of health; specific areas of expertise included Genetic Epidemiology, Traumatic Brain Injury, Maternal and Child Health, and Cancer.
 Graduates of our MPH and PhD programs have a great track record of employment, and several of our PhD students have obtained prestigious post-doctoral fellowships.